NasraSalimG/spotify-gcp-data-pipeline/README.md

 ## Project Overview

-This project demonstrates a simple end-to-end data engineering pipeline using Python, the Spotify Web API, and Google Cloud Platform.
+This project demonstrates a simple end-to-end data engineering pipeline using Python, SQL, the Spotify Web API, and Google Cloud Platform.

 The pipeline extracts Spotify track data, saves it as a CSV file, uploads it to Google Cloud Storage, loads it into BigQuery, and analyzes the data using SQL.